This blog was first published in February 2015 and has been updated in October 2018.

 But don’t make them all look the same!
 This may sound like an oxymoron, but as you will come to understand when designing eBooks, the devil is most certainly in the detail!
 Keep the style uniform, but push the boundaries of what you can change to make sure the end result looks different.
 Sticking to your brand guidelines is essential; it will make your content look professional, credible and, above all, recognisable as readers move from case studies and research reports to thought leadership articles and white papers.

 Want a great example?
-HubSpot have posted their brand guidelines on their website – and it’s a fantastic example of just how detailed brand guidelines should be.
+HubSpot has posted its brand guidelines on its website – and it’s a fantastic example of just how detailed brand guidelines should be.

 2. Keep the front cover simple, yet eye-catching